avenirer/codeigniter-matches-cli/README.md

 4. Save the file...

-5. Put Matches.php inside the controllers directory.
+5. Put Matches.php inside the controllers directory, and matches_templates folder inside the views folder.

 6. From terminal or command prompt go to the application's index.php and type: